 Who is organising the Scottish Digital Health and Care Awards?

-Holyrood, closely supported by a number of partners, are delighted to launch the inaugural awards for 2018.
+Holyrood, closely supported by a number of partners, are delighted to organise the Digital Health & Care Awards.

 How do I enter?

 You can enter yourself or be nominated by a colleague.
 It's free to enter and nominations must be submitted electronically.
 Please click here to be taken to the nominations form.

 You are more than welcome to enter more than one category and submit the same entry into multiple categories.
 Although not neccesary, should you feel you need to submit supporting evidence please email your supporting documentation in a word document or pdf to firstname.lastname@example.org

 There are four main parts to the form:

 - An overview of the nomination - max 250 words

 - Evidence/ measurable benefits - max 250 words

 - Testimonial - this can be from a service user, project owner or other - max 150 words

 Please ensure to include key details as to why your nomination should be considered for the award.
 Concentrate on specific areas of delivery and projects with proven results.